GM-Sniper/Digital_Logic_Simulator/README.md

 It simulates the behavior of the circuit over time, considering gate delays and input stimuli.

 ### Output
 Simulation results are written to output files, including intermediate and final results.
-The output results are expressed through a `.txt` file and it automatically visualizates using Python.
+The output results are expressed through a `.sim` file and it automatically visualizates using Python.

 ## Features
 -Support for various logical gates (AND, OR, NOT, etc.).